LeslieJohnson/Surplus-example/doc/index.md

 files.
 The live version can be seen at [stleocenterville.org](http://stleocenterville.org).

-Because I'm the only developer, design decisions and code are mine alone.
+I'm the only developer.
 The server is from Network Solutions, which doesn't run `node`, so all code runs on the client.
-I wanted a public-facing open source app for others to use and for me to show as an example of my work, and as the basis for this document.
+I wanted a public-facing open source app to demonstrate `S` and `Surplus`, and to show as an example of my work.

 It's pretty basic, with standard dropdown menus, a sidenav bar, headers, footers, modals, event calendar and a picture